gallayl/angular2-odata/README.md

 # angular2-odata
+The project is in an early and untested stage at the moment.
+The goal is to create a fluent API for querying, creating, updating and deleting OData resources in Angular2.
 OData service for Angular

 ##Usage example:
+Get the package from NPM:
+npm install angular2-odata

 ```
 import { ODataConfiguration, ODataServiceFactory } from "angular2-odata";
 import { bootstrap } from "angular2/platform/browser";